mathjax/MathJax/docs/source/output.rst

 with simple equations, but fails with more complex formulas, so we don't recommend using the NativeMML output processor with Opera.
-Safari, Chrome, Konqueror, and most other browsers don't support MathML natively.
+Safari, Chrome, Konqueror, and most other browsers don't support MathML natively, but may in the future, since MathML is part of the HTML5 specification.

-The advantage of the NativeMML output Processor is its speed, since native MathML support is much faster than using complicated HTML and CSS to lay out mathematics via an interpreted language like JavaScript (as the HTML-CSS output processor does).
+The advantage of the NativeMML output Processor is its speed, since native MathML support is much faster than using complicated HTML and CSS to lay out mathematics, as the HTML-CSS output processor does.
 The disadvantage is that you are dependent on the browser's MathML implementation for your rendering, and these vary in quality of output and completeness of implementation.
 MathJax may rely on features that are not available in some renderers (for example, Firefox's MathML support does not implement some of the named widths, such as ``negativethinmathspace``).
 The results using the NativeMML output processor may have spacing or other rendering problems that are outside of MathJax's control.

 Automatic Selection of the Output Processor
 ===========================================